MonPlan/monPlan-API/README.md

 # monPlan API
 This is an API Testing Server built on of Node.js for monPlan as an alternative (with server side logic)

-## What is an api?
+## What is an API?
-> a set of functions and procedures that allow the creation of applications which access the features or data of an operating system, application, or other service.
+> An API is a set of functions and procedures that allow the creation of applications which access the features or data of an operating system, application, or other service.

 # Usage
 To use this simply, install npm